luminus-framework/luminus/resources/public/md/intro.md

     lein ring server
 ```

-* browse to localhost:8080 and see your app running!
+* the app will start up on port 3000!